ChrisCummins/paper-end2end-dl/code/README.md

 $ make
 ```

-This does not require sudo privileges.
+The configure script determines python packages to install, based on the availability of CUDA.
+Installation does not require sudo privileges.
 The only directory modified outside of this repository is `~/.ipython/kernels`.

 ## 3. Running the Code